tmfarrell/ont_dap/README.md

 ####Install/ Setup
 ------------------

-WARNING: this is not fully functional.
+WARNING: this is not fully functional; though it is still useful for seeing which packages
+         need be installed.

 	$ git clone https://www.github.com/tmfarrell/ont_dap.git
 	$ cd ont_dap